run-ai/docs/docs/admin/runai-setup/maintenance/alert-monitoring.md

         stringData:
            password: "your_smtp_password"

-2. Replace the relevant smtp details with your own, then apply the `alertmanagerconfig` using `kubectl apply` command.
+2. Replace the relevant smtp details with your own, then apply the `alertmanagerconfig` using `kubectl apply`.
 Check for indentation issues before applying.

          apiVersion: monitoring.coreos.com/v1alpha1
          kind: AlertmanagerConfig